 Art lovers will want to stop into Fraumünster (Church of Our Lady) to see the Chagall windows.
 Visit in the morning for the best light and bring paper to let your kids imitate his swirling romantic style.
 Nearby, the twin towers of the Grossmünster cathedral, one of Zurich’s landmarks, offer great city views from the top.

-Our Family Vacation Advisors will work with you to book accommodations, recommend activities and more, all with one-on-one support.
+Our Family Travel Advisors will work with you to book accommodations, recommend activities and more, all with one-on-one support.
 Click to send us a request >

 Stop in for lunch at Sternen Grill, famous for its sausages and boasting the crowds to prove it.
 For an authentic Swiss chocolate experience, Lindt offers occasional classes at the Lindt Chocolate Workshop in Zurich, but you must book in advance as they often sell out.
 In the afternoon, take a boat cruise on the Limmat River.
 Or better yet, visit Schwimmbad Oberer Letten, a traditional swimming area along the Limmat.
 Insider tip: Act like a local and pack a picnic to enjoy along the banks.